dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/linux-apache.md

 The [dotnet run](/dotnet/core/tools/dotnet-run) command uses the app's *Properties/launchSettings.json* file, which configures the app to listen on the URLs provided by the `applicationUrl` property (for example, `https://localhost:5001;http://localhost:5000`).

-Configure the app to use a certificate in development for the `dotnet run` command or development environment (F5 or Ctrl+F5 in Visual Studio Code) using:
+Configure the app to use a certificate in development for the `dotnet run` command or development environment (F5 or Ctrl+F5 in Visual Studio Code) using one of the following approaches:

 * [Replace the default certificate from configuration](xref:fundamentals/servers/kestrel#configuration) (*Recommended*)
 * [KestrelServerOptions.ConfigureHttpsDefaults](xref:fundamentals/servers/kestrel#configurehttpsdefaultsactionhttpsconnectionadapteroptions)